HoGentTIN/hogent-mkdocs/README.md

 ### Theme

-If you want another theme, you can change edit the `theme.css` header tag in [index.html](./docs/index.html) to point to another CSS file.
-You can also use an existing link like https://hogenttin.github.io/hogent-docsify/theme.css .
+If you want another theme, you can change edit the `extra_css` entry in [mkdocs.yml](./mkdocs.yml) to point to another CSS file.
+You can also use an existing link like https://hogenttin.github.io/hogent-mkdocs/docs/theme.css .
 Using this specific URL will always keep your theme up to date with the one on this repo.

 ### [MkDocs](https://www.mkdocs.org/) options